-Description of the events audited by Privilege Management in the Privilege Management for Windows Administration Guide.

-For more information, please see "Events" on page 74.

-• Description of the Workstyle parameters.
+- Description of the events audited by Privilege Management in the Privilege Management for Windows Administration Guide. - For more information, please see "Events in Privilege Management for MacOS" on page 74. - Description of the Workstyle parameters.
 You may consider these as the fields that are collected in the audit events, eventually stored in the Privilege Management Audit Events database.